baidu/OASP/README.md

 **Q: Who can benefit from OASP?**

 A: OASP is an open and collaborative security mechanism.
 Developers, security vendors, app stores, and device vendors -- all roles in the Android ecosystem can benefit from it.
-With OASP, developers can timely provide the app status information; security vendors can obtain a new repulation based malware detection factor; app stores can take down apps based on the ontime OASP status updates, and act as the OASP information hub; device vendors also gain an additional layer to verify app status, providing stronger protection for end users.
+With OASP, developers can timely provide the app status information; security vendors can obtain a new reputation based malware detection factor; app stores can take down apps based on the real-time OASP status updates, and act as the OASP information hub; device vendors also gain an additional layer to verify app status, providing stronger protection for end users.
 In general, OASP aims to solve the private key leakage, product resale, certificate upgrade etc. problems, yet without introducing a new ecosystem central dependency.

 # License